chvlyl/ISIC2018/README.md

 1. The link does not work at all.
 Why not just provide a title of the MICCAI paper?

+I figured it out  that the reviewer actually refers to the technical report we submitted to ISIC 2018 competition.
+Check the leaderboard [here](https://challenge2018.isic-archive.com/leaderboards/) (task2 and team Mammoth).
+This is not a published MICCAI paper!

 2. All the code, results, figures and draft are provided in this Github repo.
 I personally generated all of them.
 How is possible I copied "same figures" and "same results" from previous published MICCAI paper?

 3. I checked the iThenticate (a software for plagiarism) and found that it matches our submitted paper to our biorxiv preprint (https://www.biorxiv.org/content/early/2018/09/10/381855).
 But this is not "previously published MICCAI paper".
 It is a common practice to submitted one's own preprint to a conference.